At the Edge of Criticality: Markov Chains with Asymptotically Zero Drift: Positive recurrence

 In the next theorem sufficient conditions are given that guarantee that the test function

-and $L(x)=0$ on $\R^-$, is appropriate.
-In particular, it agrees with the case $r(x)\equiv\varepsilon>0$ where the most natural choice of test function is linear one; and with the case $r(x)=\mu/x$ where the most effective test function is $x^2$.
+and $L(x)=0$ on $\R^-$, is appropriate for application of Theorem \ref{cr.test.pos.rec}.
+In particular, it agrees with the case $r(x)\equiv\varepsilon>0$ where the most natural choice of the test function is a linear one; and with the case $r(x)=c/x$ where the most effective test function is $x^2$. \begin{theorem} Let the drift condition \eqref{r-cond.5} hold with some decreasing function $r(x)>0$ such that the conditions \eqref{integr.cond} and \eqref{second.mu2} are satisfied and